AndrewShpagin/CppAsScript/README.md

 - The real-time compiled sources may be **debugged** if need.
 - **Very easy API creation**, you may export whole class with just a single directive.
 This is much more easy than API creation for any usiual scripting language.
 No need to call any registration functions.
 - **One-header-only library!** No external dependencies!
+- Perspective for the application to beome the **semi-opensource**, when core is hidden but the most part of functionality is open in external c++ files.
+They are executed at the native speed, may be debugged.
+Making API is so easy that opening the most part of internal API is not a problem.
+Migration to the new version of the application, changes of the inner structures becomes easy, old scripts and pluging will be just recompiled on the fly.

 ## Pre-requisites
 You need to install LLVM clang (it is relatively lightweight), not later than 12.0.1<br>